-The first new STP science target is to understand the outer heliosphere and its interaction with the interstellar medium, as illustrated by the reference mission Interstellar Mapping and Acceleration Probe (IMAP; Chapter 4).
-Implementing IMAP as the first of the STP investigations will also ensure coordination with NASA’s Voyager Interstellar missions.
+The first new STP science target is to understand the outer heliosphere and its interaction with the interstellar medium, as illustrated by the DS reference mission Interstellar Mapping and Acceleration Probe (IMAP; Chapter 4).
+Implementing the Heliospheric Boundary and Solar Wind Plasma mission in a timely manner will also ensure coordination with NASA’s Voyager Interstellar missions.
 The mission implementation also advances understanding of the acceleration of energetic particles and requires measurements of interplanetary disturbances and solar wind that impact the terrestrial system and the heliosphere.